fmrtl73/pxdocs/content/shared/cloud-references-security-kubernetes-shared-secret-model-enabling-security.md

 ---

-This document guides you through enabling Portworx Security in your cluster by adding a single flag to your `StorageCluster` object.
+This document guides you through enabling PX-Security in your cluster by adding a single flag to your `StorageCluster` object.

 ## Prerequisites